AbTrax/YABQOLA/README.md

 ### Stagger Timing

-- Define the **Step** size to specify the frame delta between successive objects.
+- Define the **Step** size to specify the frame delta between successive objects or pose bones.
 - Enable **Reverse Order** to invert the staggering direction.
 - Include shape keys when animating facial rigs or morph targets.
 - Use **Stagger** to distribute the offsets automatically.